 Current RMCAD students seeking transfer credit while attending RMCAD must obtain written approval from the Registrar prior to registering at the other institution.
 Students must submit official transcripts with final grades from that institution to the Office of the Registrar immediately upon completion of the course(s).
 Official transcripts are due by the end of the first 8-week term.

-Students who have a prior Associate of Arts, Bachelor’s Degree or Bachelor of Fine Arts Degree from a regionally accredited college or university in the United States will be granted up to 33 credits of Liberal Arts satisfying this requirement for BFAs in Animation, Fashion Design, Fine Arts, Game Art, Graphic Design, Illustration, and Photography and up to 30 credits for Art Education and Interior Design.
+Students who have a prior Associate of Arts, Bachelor’s Degree or Bachelor of Fine Arts Degree from an institutionally accredited college or university in the United States will be granted up to 33 credits of Liberal Arts satisfying this requirement for BFAs in Animation, Fashion Design, Fine Arts, Game Art, Graphic Design, Illustration, and Photography and up to 30 credits for Art Education and Interior Design.
 Art History, foundations, and major specific courses are evaluated separately.

 Associate of Science or other degrees not specified here, as well as degrees from schools outside the U.S. are evaluated based on individual course equivalency.
 Art Education students have up to 3 major specific Liberal Arts requirements that may not be satisfied by the prior degree policy.
 This prior degree policy applies to Art Education majors only after all state requirements are met.